QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: NUMERICAL EXPERIMENTS

-\section{Numerical experiments}
+\section{NUMERICAL EXPERIMENTS}

-This section illustrates our methodology on three numerical experiments involving both synthetic and real FL benchmarks.
+This section illustrates our methodology with three numerical experiments that include both synthetic and real datasets.
 For all experiments, we consider the finite-sum setting and use the stochastic quantisation operator $\up^{(s)}$ for $s \geq1$ defined in \eqref{eq:def_quantisation_operator} to perform the compression step.
-In this case, recall that \Cref{ass:compression}-\ref{ass:compression:variance} is verified with $\omega = \min(d/s^2,\sqrt{d}/s)$.
+In this case \Cref{main:ass:compression}-\ref{main:ass:compression:variance} is verified with $\omega = \min(d/s^2,\sqrt{d}/s)$.
+Further experimental results are given in Section S5 in the Supplementary Material.